How to Successfully Navigate the Mortgage Process

 Just because an offer has been accepted by the seller, this doesn’t necessarily mean that this is what the buyer will pay for the home.
 Hiring third parties for various services can reveal things about the home that were unknown to the buyer.
 If there are issues with the home, buyers can make arrangements with the seller to lower the cost of the home.

 For example, a home inspection, which is an examination of a home’s structure and systems, can be done on the home before closing.
-If the roof needs to be replaced, the buyer can request that the seller covers the cost of the repair or adjust the price of the home to account for the money the buyer will spend getting the roof replaced or repaired.
+If the roof needs to be replaced, the buyer can request that the seller cover the cost of the repair or adjust the price of the home to account for the money the buyer will spend getting the roof replaced or repaired.

 Closing